AlphaChaosCTF/alphachaosctf.github.io/_posts/picoctf-2018/2020-11-25-crypto-warmup-1.md

 ### Flag

-recovered message is SECRETMESSAGE and we just need to add the flag format to complete the challenge
+Recovered message is SECRETMESSAGE and we just need to add the flag format to complete the challenge
 `picoCTF{SECRETMESSAGE}`

 ### Scripted Solution